newatoms/beta/_private/pitches/stby.md

 ### Goal

-To create insight within the organisation
+To show the long term effects of investing in service design

 ### Method

 We look at the impact that STBY had on past clients/products/services.

-> It would be good if you could suggest a client to look at.
+> Please suggest a client.

 ### Outcome